 FREQUENCY OF RISK FACTORS ASSOCIATED WITH DIABETIC KETOACIDOSIS IN PATIENTS PRESENTING AT KHYBER TEACHING HOSPITAL PESHAWAR

-Results: Among 111 DKA patients, the mean age was 43 years with standard deviation ± 12.05.
-63(57%) patients were male while 48(43%) were female.
-Infection was found in 54(49%) patients, stroke in 4(4%) myocardial infarctions in 3(3%), and pancreatitis was found in 7(6%) patients.
+RESULTS: Our study shows that among 111 patients, mean age was 43 years with standard deviation ± 12.05.
+63(57%) patients were male while 48(43%) patients were female.
+More over infection was found in 54(49%) patients, stroke was found in 4(4%) myocardial infarction was found in 3(3%) patients and pancreatitis was found in 7(6%) patients.

-KEYWORDS: diabetic ketoacidosis; type I diabetes; type II diabetes
+KEY WORDS: risk factors; diabetic ketoacidosis; type I diabetes; type II diabetes

 This work is licensed under a Creative Commons Attribution 4.0 International License.